-UK Home is a national supplier of gas and electricity to customers in Britain's domestic market, predominantly under the British Gas brand.
-A majority of its domestic customers are now dual fuel customers - reflecting the Group's efforts to sell electricity to its single fuel gas customers.
-As of 30 June 2017, UK Home supplied gas and/or electricity to over 8 million customers with 13.9 million customer accounts.
+UK Home is a national supplier of gas and electricity to customers in Britain's domestic market, predominantly under the British Gas brand, and is regulated by Ofgem.
+The majority of its domestic customers are now dual fuel customers.
+As of 30 June 2018, UK Home supplied gas and/or electricity to over 7.5 million customers, with 12.5 million customer accounts.